tillchen/personal-website/content/posts/2020-05-26-Secure-and-Dependable-Systems-Notes.md

 5. Format string attack: format strings can be used to crash a program or to execute harmful code.

 ## Cryptography

+### Cryptography Primer

+1. Terminology:
+    * Cryptology: cryptography (secret writing) + cryptanalysis (break ciphers)
+    * Ciper: an algorithm for encryption and decryption
+    * Key: some secret info used as a parameter of a cipher and customizes the encryption algorithm.
+    * The security rests on the secrecy of the keys not the algorithms.

+2. Crptosystem: $D_k(E_k(m)) = m$

+3. Cryptographic hash function:
+    * Efficient to compute for arbitrary input.
+    * Given a hash value h, difficult to find an input m such that h = H(m) (preimage resistance).
+    * Given an input m, difficult to find another input $m' \neq m$ such that H(m) = H(m') (2nd-preimage resistance).
+    * Difficult to find two different inputs such that H(m) = H(m') (collision resistance).

+4. Digital signatures are used to prove the authenticity and integrity of a message.
+    * Authentication: verify the identity
+    * Non-repudiation: cant deny that it sent the message
+    * Integrity: verify it's not tampered with

+### Symmetric Encryption Algorithms and Block Ciphers

+### Asymmetric Encryption Algorithms

+### Cryptographic Hash Functions

+### Digital Signatures and Certificates

+### Key Exchange Schemes

 ## Secure Communication Protocols